PageAmp/pageamp/README.md

 Requests of files with no extension or with extension `.html` are considered page requests, and loaded in the _same environment the client will have_, only working on a simulated browser DOM, which is then turned into a textual HTML page and sent to the client.

 On the client side, the page is immediately displayed while, asynchronously, ub1's client runtime is loaded.
-When it's ready, the latter reads the applications state stored by the server code, and restores it in the client, ready to interact with the user.
+When it's ready, the latter reads the applications state stored by the server code, and restores it in the client, which is now ready to interact with the user.

 ## Reactivity